martinkonopka/tests-zprpr2-1819-project1-eval/README.md

-# Test scenarios for ZPrPr2-1819 project 1 and test 2
+# Tests for evaluation of ZPrPr2-1819 project 1 and test 2

 These tests were used for evaluation.